mullerdavid/ctf_writeups/cyberquest24/Online_Crypto_Kryptwos/WRITEUP.md

 '''[:-1]
 ```

-The algorithm was indeed Viginere.
+The algorithm was indeed Vigenère.

 After some tinkering, the key looked like this: `oskrptokryptosryptskrptoskrptokryposkrptokryptokryptoskrytokrytoskrptosrytososkrptokryposkrytosryptosryposkryptosr...`